MrProgrammerMan/static-preprocessing/readme.md

 Static preprocessing is a library that includes common functionality for preprocessing static files for use in web apps.

 ## Features
-There are currently no implemented features.
+The following features are implemented:
+- Hashing static files and renaming them.

 ## Planned features
 The following features are planned:
-- Hashing static files and renaming them.
 - Outputting name changes in a file manifest.json for use by the library or by other processes.
 - Minifying CSS and JavaScript files.
 - Resizing and reformatting images by specification.